Teacher(s)

 In this course, students are assessed in two ways:

-- During the term: oral presentation on a variety of English.
-Students who have not given an oral presentation will have two marks deducted from their final grade.
+- During the term: preparation of an annotated bibliography and oral presentation on a variety of English.
+Students who have not handed in the annotated bibliography on time will have one mark deducted from the final grade.
+Students who have not given an oral presentation will have two marks deducted from the final grade.

-- In June and/or September: extended individual written paper on a variety of English.
+- In June and/or August/September: individual written paper on a variety of English.

 Online resources